- Congress often talks tough about reining in Wall Street. But now there's growing pressure on Capitol Hill to curb lawmakers' own trading.

 However, House Speaker Nancy Pelosi, D-Calif., has dismissed the idea.
 Responding to a question from a reporter last month, she defended the transactions as part of a "free market economy."

-Clarification: This story was updated to reflect that lawmakers' holdings as tracked by Capitol Trades include stocks held as joint assets or owned by their spouses.
+Clarification: This story was updated to reflect that lawmakers' holdings as tracked by Capitol Trades include stocks held as joint assets or owned by their spouses, and to include the range in dollar value of Rep. Scott Franklin's trades.